croogie/gist-lab/README.md

 ## Testing

+WOOPS!
+Something is not working as expected.
+In progress...
-To run tests simply execute `npm test`
+~~To run tests simply execute `npm test`~~

 ## Versioning

 To version management of app please use npm's package `mversion`.

 # Changelog

+### 0.5.1
+* Unselecting active element while reaching home.
+* Loading state of list item.
+* Hide labels menu when user is not logged in.
+* Better `no items` layout.
+* Few other minor fixes.

 ### 0.5.0
 * Labels functionality (managing and assigning to gists)